Klalena/databricks-intro/README.md

 # Introduction to Databricks
+For this project I completed a lab on Analyzing Data with Spark in Azure Databricks.

-Use the labs in this repo to get started with Spark in Azure Databricks.
+To get started with Spark in Azure Databricks.

 Start by following the [Setup Guide](Setup%20Guide.pdf) to prepare your Azure environment and download the [labfiles](Databricks_Labs.zip) used in the lab exercises.
 Then complete the labs in the following order:
 1. [Lab 1 - Getting Started with Spark](Lab%201%20-%20Getting%20Started%20with%20Spark.pdf).
 In this lab you'll learn how to provision a Spark cluster in an Azure Databricks workspace, and use it to analyze data interactively using Python or Scala.